-Burgers, steaks, and chicken are all well and good, but don't let vegetables become an afterthought this Labor Day!
-Not only will a few carefully chosen vegetable dishes round out and lighten up a spread of heavy meats, having the grill already fired up and ready to go will make producing tasty side dishes a snap, since so many veggies are arguably at their best when cooked over live fire.
+Burgers, steaks, and chicken are all well and good, but don't let vegetables become an afterthought this Memorial Day!
+Not only will a few carefully chosen vegetable dishes round out and lighten up any heavy meats you choose to cook, having the grill already fired up and ready to go will make producing tasty side dishes a snap, since so many veggies are arguably at their best when cooked over live fire.

 To help you ensure your side dishes are just as exciting as the main event, we've rounded up 21 of our favorite grilled-vegetable recipes, including crisp charred broccolini with XO sauce, sweet grilled summer squash with chimichurri, and the hands-down best way to serve grilled corn, ever.